Trans Australia Airlines: Rapid expansion

-Nonetheless, the Electra proved a reliable aircraft and TAA continuously grew and prospered.
+The Electra proved a reliable aircraft and TAA continuously grew and prospered.
 In the 1960s it introduced Boeing 727-100 and McDonnell Douglas DC-9-30 Whispering T-Jets on primary routes as well as Fokker F27 Friendship Jetliner turboprops on regional routes.

 By the late 1960s it had a massive network crisscrossing the continent, as well as an internal network within Papua New Guinea and flights from Darwin to Baucau in Portuguese Timor.
-At this time the airline's livery was the famous white T on a blue tail, referred to as The Look of the '70s.
-One of the more memorable television advertisements of the period was the jingle "Up, Up and away, with TAA, the Friendly Friendly Way", whose lyrics and music were a variation on the 1967 song Up, Up and Away, written by Jimmy Webb and also used by the US airline Trans World Airlines.
+At this time the airline's livery was the famous white "T" on a blue tail, referred to as "The Look of the '70s".
+One of the more memorable television advertisements of the period was the jingle "Up, up and away, with TAA, the friendly friendly way", whose lyrics and music were a variation on the 1967 song "Up, Up and Away", written by Jimmy Webb and also used by the US airline Trans World Airlines.

 Further expansion occurred in the 1970s and larger 727-276s (simultaneously with Ansett) were acquired.
 Once again the terms of the introduction were restricted by the Two Airlines Policy.
 In 1974, TAA acquired a majority shareholding in Great Keppel Island.
 In July 1975 in partnership with Mayne Nickless it formed coach operator AAT Kings.
 In 1978, car rental company Kay-Hertz was purchased in partnership with Mayne Nickless.
 In December 1980, TAA commenced operating a service from Hobart to Wellington in New Zealand under a Qantas flight number.

 The Two Airlines Policy was marginally relaxed in the early 1980s when TAA was able to introduce the Airbus A300B4, whilst Ansett chose to purchase the Boeing 767.
 The A300 was a revolutionary aircraft at the time for the domestic airline industry, in that it was a wide-body (twin-aisle) aircraft.
 It provided significant extra capacity on the trunk east coast network and to Perth.
 In 1986, Trans-Australia Airlines was rebranded as 'Australian Airlines' and the kangaroo returned to its livery.
 Its new image coincided with a very successful and popular television campaign: "You Should See Us Now", "Face To Face" and "The Way We Do The Things We Do" became the carrier's new theme songs.